sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 The following interfaces will be implemented:

-* 2x ANALOG-IN (BNC)   --- Special pins 15 and 16 of the CMOD module; analog inputs, not PIOs
+* 2x ANALOG-IN (BNC)   --- Special pins 15 and 16 of the CMOD-A7 module; analog inputs, not PIOs
 * 8x DIGITAL-IN (BNC)  --- 5 of which will be clock-input-capable pins
 * 8x DIGITAL-OUT (BNC)
 * 1x REFCLOCK-IN (BNC) --- must be a clock-in capable pin